bwitdoc/bwitdoc.github.io/README.md

 # bwitdoc.github.io
-This is a test repository for WEB200.
+This is a host repository for my portfolio project.